When your symptoms don’t match your results

 Step 1

-Secure your appointment online.
-Consultations are available in person at Rutherglen and Yarrawonga in Victoria, or via telehealth anywhere in Australia.
+Secure your appointment.
+In-clinic in Rutherglen and Yarrawonga, or via telehealth anywhere in Australia.

 Blood test results on laptop screen